Chair, Department of Music; Associate Professor; Percussion Area Coordinator

 A seasoned pedagogue with over 20 years of experience, he has taught all levels and ages of percussionists from beginners to collegiate undergraduate and graduate students.
 His previous teaching appointments have included full-time tenured positions at Towson University and Southern Utah University and eight seasons as the percussion instructor at the New England Music Camp in Maine.
 His emphasis on core competencies within the larger field of percussion has enabled his students to excel as performers and teachers in a wide range of musical pursuits from solo and chamber percussion to jazz, world, and popular music.
 Many of his students have earned scholarship awards and performance honors and have gone on to professional careers in music.

 Patrick enjoys the unique challenges of interdisciplinary collaboration and frequently seeks out opportunities to work with composers, dance choreographers, and artists.
-Recent projects include the landmark recording of the early percussion music of Michael Colgrass released on the musical score to The Traveling Feet with the Deep Vision Dance Company in Baltimore, and performances utilizing kinetic light instruments created by artists Jenn Figg and Matthew McCormack.
+Recent projects include the landmark recording of the early percussion music of Michael Colgrass released on the Equilibrium Label and the musical score to The Traveling Feet with the Deep Vision Dance Company in Baltimore, and performances utilizing kinetic light instruments created by artists Jenn Figg and Matthew McCormack.

 As a classical freelance percussionist, he has performed with the Seattle Symphony and Seattle Opera Orchestras, the Pacific Northwest Ballet Orchestra, the Seattle Chamber Orchestra, and the Pacific Rims Percussion Quartet.
 His performances as the principal timpanist of the American Sinfonietta and the Bellingham Festival Orchestra have frequently been heard on National Public Radio’s Performance Today, and his performance of Joseph Schwantner’s Concerto for Percussion was praised by critics as “utterly in control and inspiring.”Other performances include: Northwest Sinfonia, Northwest Sinfonietta, Auburn Symphony, Bellevue Philharmonic, Federal Way Philharmonic, Orchestra Seattle (WA), Dimitry Pokrovsky Ensemble (US tour), Opera Lafayette (Washington D.C.), Harrisburg Symphony (PA), and the Annapolis Symphony (MD).